Tuufless/FFXIV-Elemental-Raid-Macros/_ultimates/fru/02_usurper_of_frost.en.md

 <table>
   <tr>
     <td width="50%">
-      <p>In short, 4:4 CW makes six players adjust for something that can
+      <p>In short, 4:4 CW makes 4-6 players adjust for something that can be
-      resolved with just one.</p>
+      resolved with just one player adjusting (always).</p>
       <p>Consider D2's position in the example on the right.</p>
       <p>With the 4:4 East adjust strat, the tower that D2 goes to is <em>fully
       determined</em> just by looking West along their row (i.e: D1).
 D2 sees